-- Helmets must be worn by all Street, Park and Vert athletes, regardless of age and competition category.
-All helmets must be securely fastened at all times when using the FOP.
+- Helmets must be worn by all park athletes, regardless of age and competition category, and all Street athletes 17 years of age or under.
 This applies to all practice sessions and competition rounds. - Appropriate clothing, including proper footwear and attire, must be worn during all practice sessions and competition rounds.
 Practicing or competing topless is not permitted.

 Regarding other protective equipment, such as knee pads, athletes will ride using the gear they deem necessary to guarantee their safety.
-This decision will be made evaluating one's own ability level and style.
+This decision will be made evaluating one's own ability level and style of scootering.